hadiuzzaman524/Group-Chat-Applicaion/README.md

 # Group-Chat-Applicaion

 This is e simple group chat application.
 I can built it using Flutter, For database i can use Firebase FireStore, For quick respose i can used StreamBuilder but here have a small problem messageing order will not good.
-I can fixed it very soon, I attatched some screenshoot below,
+I can fixed it very soon, I attatched some screenshoots below,

 #First Screen